Chapter 171 — Driver's License

 Online Driver Education Program

-Licensed driver education programs can offer the classroom portion of driver's education online, as long as the course …
+A licensed or approved driver education program may offer the classroom portion of driver's education online, as long as …

 171.397